GlennWSo/resume/ssg/content/education/solorcar.md

 duration = 2015-12-01
 +++

 Designed and built a solar powerd car.
-Competed with the car in the world solar challange, a 3000km long race on the public roads of Australia.
+Competed with the car in the [World Solar Challange](https://www.worldsolarchallenge.org/), a 3000km long race on the public roads of Australia.

 ###### Role & Responsibilities
 System Engineering, Battery and Solar Panel design, CNC-machineing.